telefonicaid/iotagent-node-lib/doc/devel/development.md

 ### Configuration management

-For some IoT Agents, it will be useful to know what devices or configurations were registered in the Agent, or to do some actions whenever a new device is registered.
+For some IoT Agents, it will be useful to know what devices or config groups were registered in the Agent, or to do some actions whenever a new device is registered.
 All this configuration and provisioning actions can be performed using two mechanisms: the provisioning handlers and the provisioning API.